Nonlinear Equilibrium Transitions in a Potential Game Model for Federated Learning: Numerical Experiments

-In this subsection, we validate our theoretical results in \Cref{subsec_uniq_homo} by examining the relationship between the clients' average training effort $\bar{s}$ and the server's reward factor $\lambda$.
-We consider two scenarios in which each client has a different range of training efforts.
-In Scenario 1, the minimum training effort for each client is fixed at $q_i = 1$, while in Scenario 2, $q_i$ is uniformly sampled from the range $[1,20]$.
-The maximum training effort is set to $Q_i \in [20,30]$ in both scenarios, with other parameters remaining the same as indicated in \Cref{subsec_simu_param}.
-We compute the NE using Algorithm \ref{alg_BRA} and present the results in \Cref{fig_NE_zoom_out} and \Cref{fig_NE_zoom_in}.
+In this subsection, we validate the theoretical results in \Cref{subsec_uniq_homo} by examining how the average effort $\bar{s}^*$ varies with the server's reward factor $\lambda$.
+The NEs are computed using Algorithm~\ref{alg_BRA} and are compared with the theoretical values derived from the fixed-point system \eqref{eq_fixed_point}.
+The results shown in \Cref{fig_NEs} indicate that the equilibria obtained from the theoretical characterization and the best-response method are indistinguishable up to numerical precision, thereby validating both the fixed-point characterization and the best-response solver.

-We emphasize that Scenario 1 is more prevalent in practical FL applications than Scenario 2, since the training effort corresponds to the number of local epochs, with a natural lower bound of one and a typical upper bound greater than one.
-In our simulation for Scenario 1, the constant $ c_1 = 1.37 $ is less than $ c_2 = 14.81 $, which aligns with the conditions in Theorem \ref{thm_uniq} (2b).
-In contrast, in the experiment of Scenario 2, the constant $ c_1 = 19.62 $ exceeds $ c_2 = 14.81 $, satisfying the condition in Theorem \ref{thm_uniq} (2a).
-This comparison highlights distinct behaviors of NEs under differing parameter settings.

-As shown in \Cref{fig_NE_zoom_out}, in both scenarios, the average effort $\bar{s}$ increases with the reward factor $\lambda$ and exhibits similar behavior in the initial and final stages.
-Before the activation point $\lambda_1$, $\bar{s}$ remains at its minimum value $\bar q$ as shown in Figures \ref{fig_NE_zoom_in_a} and \ref{fig_NE_zoom_in_d}.
-After the saturation point $\lambda_2$, $\bar{s}$ saturates at $\bar Q$ as shown in Figures \ref{fig_NE_zoom_in_c} and \ref{fig_NE_zoom_in_f}.
-These trends are well-captured by our theoretical analysis (see \Cref{cor_uniq}), indicating that the server should select a reward factor between $\lambda_1$ and $\lambda_2$ to avoid insufficient or excessive training.
+Furthermore, as shown in \Cref{fig_NEs}, the average effort $\bar{s}^*$ increases monotonically with $\lambda$ for both $m=1{,}000$ and $m=3{,}000$ clients.
+In the early regime with $\lambda < \lambda_1$, $\bar{s}^*$ remains at its minimum value $\bar{q}$, as shown in \Cref{fig_NE_zoom_in_a}.
+In the late regime with $\lambda > \lambda_2$, it saturates at the maximum value $\bar{Q}$, as shown in \Cref{fig_NE_zoom_in_c}.
+These observations are consistent with \Cref{cor_uniq} and suggest that the practically relevant range of $\lambda$ lies in $(\lambda_1,\lambda_2)$, where the model avoids both under-training and saturation.